Easy DIY to Age New Clay Pots: Vintage Terra Cotta Pots

 This is what the pots are looking like at this point.

 Because mod podge takes longer to dry, this is an excellent time to break up your moss and prepare your glue for the next step.
-Or have lunch, go for a walk, or rest.
+You can also have lunch, go for a walk, or rest.

 You want to be sure to allow drying time before the next step.